curl/curl/docs/cmdline-opts/create-dirs.md

 --output-dir.
 If the combined output filename uses no directory, or if the directories it mentions already exist, no directories are created.

-Created directories are made with mode 0750 on unix style file systems.
+Created directories are made with mode 0750 on Unix-style file systems.

 To create remote directories when using FTP or SFTP, try --ftp-create-dirs.